JCurley10/Jeopardy_nlp/README.md

 ### Model Settings (Hyperparameters)

 - **Number of Topics** : I used domain knowledge to choose the number of topics or clusters.
 Each *Jeopardy!* episode has 13 categories, so 13 seemed like a reasonable number when considering.
-13 ended up having the most meaningful clusters when looking at them (even though a few of them could still be clumped together.
+It looked like 13 clusters ended up showing the most meaningful separations when looking at them (even though a few of them could still be clumped together.
 See below.)
 I also tested how well my model ran with different topics, judging against the reconstruction error of the matrix.
 The above result came from a NMF model with a reconstruction error of around 500, which isn't great, but was better than above 13 and while worse than below 13 categories, it was only slightly worse and the clusters weren't very informative.
-- **Top Words per *meta-category***: I chose top 10 words per category because is a manageable start for someone planning on studying for *Jeopardy!*
+- **Top Words per *meta-category***: I chose top 10 words per category because it is a manageable start for someone planning on studying for *Jeopardy!*
 - **Handling Stopwords, Tokenization, and N-grams** : Stopwords are a set of words that do not add significant value to a text, and are often so commonly used that removing them let's an analysis focus on the more important and differentiating words.
     - Common stopwords are "the", "or", "and", which were already in my original stopwords set taken from NLTK.
-I added more stopwords including "one", "word", and "name", 'war', 'film', john', 'state', 'country', 'us', 'new' because they appeared so often and are not specific enough to help someone study specific words.
+I added more stopwords including "one", "word", and "name", "war", "film", "state', "country", "us", and "new" because they appeared so often and are not specific enough to help someone study specific words.
     - I chose to tokenize the words using NLTK's WordNetLemmatizer, although it still produced some messy words I had to handle within my stopwords set
-    - I did set the option of including n-grams = 2, to allow words like "North Dakoda" to appear in the analysis, but 2-grams didn't show up as a top 10 words per cluster.
+    - I did set the option of including n-grams = 2, to allow words like "North Dakota" to appear in the analysis, but 2-grams didn't show up as a top 10 words per cluster.

 ## Conclusion and Recommendation